 The only thing really powerful enough to take away Buprenorphine withdrawal is… Buprenorphine

 Which leads us to a primary dilemma with this process.
 Buprenorphine tapers seem to only work when the medication is completely cut off from the patient, such as in residential treatment settings or with firm boundaries from a prescriber.
 Many people will work to taper down the medication and fail in their attempt.
-Most of the above-listed studies on Buprenorphine tapers involved close monitoring of the medication and dispensing of doses through a center.
+Most of the above-listed studies involved close monitoring of the medication and dispensing of doses through a center.
 This is different than with self-administered treatment approaches.